-For more information about tracking bandwidth usage and guided instructions for increasing and checking your plan, visit the Smush section of our CDN usage documentation.
+For more information about tracking bandwidth usage and guided instructions for increasing and checking your plan, visit our Smush CDN bandwidth documentation.

 8.6 Local WebP ProCopy chapter anchor to clipboard

 The Local WebP feature in Smush Pro enables you to serve images from your Media Library in next-gen WebP format, without relying on the Smush CDN.

 Note that once you have configured this feature, you will need to run the Bulk Smush again for your existing images to get a WebP version created for each one.

 This feature only works for images in your Media Library; it cannot create .webp versions of images located in other directories.